Many patients see chiropractors or acupuncturists without telling their doctor. But all doctors will not advise against these treatments.

 “All placebos are not equal — an elaborate system involving lying down, relaxing, and spending time with a caring authority can be expected to produce a much greater placebo effect than simply taking a sugar pill,” Hall explains.

 When researchers have applied electrical current to the skin of the wrist, they obtained just as good results as when inserting needles.
 It appears not to matter where the needle is inserted.

 If you regularly sleep better in hotels, on the sofa, or in your recliner, consider buying a new mattress.
 Sleeping poorly increases sensitivity to pain.
-You’ll need to pick your new mattress carefully; for tips see our story, Rest for Your Aching Back.
+You’ll need to pick your new mattress carefully; for tips see How to Relive Back Pain with Better Sleep.

 As you search for relief, tell your doctor what you’re doing.
-Being heard out and receiving feedback and advice can help quell your anxiety, which is soothing in itself.
+Being heard and receiving feedback and advice can help quell your anxiety, which can be soothing in itself.

 Christopher Nystuen, MD, MBA and Janet O'Dell, RN